soxueren/atsd/integration/spss/README.md

 ### Merge datasets

-In the end of data preprocessing, lets make merge of `.sav` files.
-In our case, we open `prices.sav` in SPSS and then add `weight` column from `weights.sav`.
+Merge the datasets by opening  the `prices.sav` file and adding the `weight` column from the `weights.sav` file.

 * **Data -> Merge Files... -> Add Variables...**
   * Select file you want to merge with current (`weights.sav`)